Living Well vs. Doing Well

 Who is Chris Lee?

 That’s me.
 I’m the guy writing all the posts on this site.
-I was born in Singapore, and am now living in various parts of Asia (I’m currently living in
+I was born in Singapore, and am now living in various parts of Asia (currently in

-So it was through years of reading books, visiting online trading forums, a LOT of thinking and reflection, and a couple of helpful people along the way that I managed to claw my way back from blowing up 3 of my trading accounts, to breakeven, to profitability.
-It was a slow and painful journey (I’m a slow learner).
+So it was through years of head-banging trial-and-error, a LOT of thinking and reflection, and a couple of helpful books along the way that I managed to claw my way back from blowing up 5 of my trading accounts, to breakeven, to profitability.
+It was a slow and painful journey.

-I began trading in 2005, but it wasn’t until early 2008 that I got my act together and begin to make enough money to replace my full time job as a project manager.
+I began trading in 2005, but it wasn’t until early 2008 that I got my act together and begin to make enough money to replace my full time job.

 After seeing consistent results that could comfortably pay the bills, I decided to quit my job in December 2008 and haven’t looked back since.